Sources for Mary Hughes

 Mary Robson was born in Newcastle-upon-Tyne, and married Thomas Hughes of Dundee in 1817.
 The following year they emigrated to the United States, settling in Philadelphia where they established a school for young women.
 Mrs. Robson had started writing for children before her marriage, and Aunt Mary's Tales, as well as several other titles, dates from this period.
 These works had been published in the United States and their fame assured the success of her school.
 After running the school for twenty-one years Thomas and Mary Hughes turned to farming in Doylestown, Buck County, in 1839.
 Hughes continued to write while in America, producing, amongst much else, a Life of William Penn in 1822 and The Rebellious Schoolgirl in 1821, 0142 in the Hockliffe Collection.
 (Hale 1857 and Boase 1892-1921:1575).

-Here is the notice on the work of the Hockliffe Project (see http://hockliffe.dmu.ac.uk/index.html):
+Click below for the notice on the work of the Hockliffe Project (see http://hockliffe.dmu.ac.uk/index.html):

-Typical conflating Confusion of Mary Hughes the Unitarian with Mary Hughes Robson the Quaker:
+Typical conflating Confusion of Mary Hughes the Unitarian with Mary Robson Hughes the Quaker:

 From F. J. Harvey Darton, Children’s Books in England: Five Centuries of Social Life (Cambridge: Cambridge UP, 2011), p.
 172.

 A more prolific writer, long popular, though not always identified with her works, because they were often anonymous, was Mary Robson, afterwards Hughes (or Hughs; both spellings appear).
-Only by a comparison of a number of title-pages and advertisements is it possible to ascribe certainly to her many well-read books of 1815 to 1825.
+Only by a comparison of a number of title-pages and advertisements is it possible to ascribe certainty to her many well-read books of 1815 to 1825.
 The Ornaments Discovered (1810), The Alchemist (1818), The Orphan Girl (1819), Aunt Mary’s Tales (5th ed.
 1819) are a few of them.
 She dedicated some to Miss Edgeworth, whose moral pattern she followed with some fidelity, but with very scant humour.
-I believe that so far as my owb ancestors’s books go, she compiled them by request, certainly with success.
+I believe that so far as my own ancestors’s books go, she compiled them by request, certainly with success.
 She wrote several juvenile pamphlets for the Christian Tract Society (founded in 1809) and in 1813 was made a life member of that undenominational body.
 Her works—like Mrs Barbauld’s—appear in its lists and in those of several Unitarian associations.
 In 1818, a year after her marriage, she emigrated to the States with her husband, and, finding that the popularity of her books had preceded her, “commenced a school for young ladies” at Philadelphia, which she conducted with wide repute till her retirement in 1839.
 A brief record of her life, written in the best Victorian style of florid complacency, appeared in Sarah Josepha Hale’s Woman’s Record (1855).”
 She describes her in the next paragraph as “either non-committal or Unitarian” (172).
 [Hale is correct in her biographical notice of Mary Hughes Robson, not confusing the other Mary Hughes with any of the titles mentioned in her notice, p.
 846.]

 Other sources:

-• Daniel Hahn, The Oxford Companion to Children’s Literature, 2nd ed.
+Daniel Hahn, The Oxford Companion to Children’s Literature, 2nd ed.
 (Oxford: Oxford UP, 2015), and the entry for “Hughes (Robson), Mary (fl.
 1820).”
 Also largely correct.

-• The Oxford Encyclopedia of Children’s Literature (2006) also has a short statement on Robson, which also is correct.
+The Oxford Encyclopedia of Children’s Literature (2006) also has a short statement on Robson, which also is correct.

-• Bartleby.com has a long list of children’s books, but no mention of Mary Hughes the Unitarian, only Mary Hughes Robson.
+Bartleby.com has a long list of children’s books, but no mention of Mary Hughes the Unitarian, only Mary Hughes Robson.